sirfonzie/INF2004_LAB2/digcomms.md

     Read  at 0xXX: 'I2C slave! - 0xXX'
     ```

-> [NOTE]: You will need to edit the CMakeLists.txt file to enable the serial over the USB cable (refer to Lab 1).
+> [NOTE]: You will need to edit the CMakeLists.txt file to enable the serial over the USB cable (refer to Lab 2 - Serial Communications UART).

 ---